RichardvdK/CppND-Capstone-Snake-Game/README.md

 # New Features:

 ## Eagle
 It is widely known that eagles eat snakes, so I added an eagle to the game that chases the snake and tries to eat it!
 The eagle follows the snake, and on contact, the game terminates with the message "Eagle caught the snake!".
-The speed of the eagle is relative to that of the snake, and this value changes with different difficulty levels.
+The speed of the eagle is always relative to that of the snake, and this value changes with different difficulty levels.
 The renderer loads a nice image of an eagle which moves across the screen to try and catch the snake.

 ## Difficulty levels
 Three difficulty levels are added to the game: Easy, Medium, and Hard.
 The difficulty level changes the relative speed of the eagle, making it easier or harder for the eagle to catch the snake.
 You can change the difficulty by pressing the left and right bracket keys "[" and "]".
 Easy = 0, Medium = 1, and Hard = 2.